TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lab.md

 ## Part 2
 **Before going to the IDE: **

-1. Predict the data type of the result and enter into the table
+1. For each item, predict the data type of the result and enter into the "String/Integer/Float" column.
-2. Predict the result value and enter into the table
+2. Next, predict the value of the result for each item and enter into it into the "Prediction of Result" column.

 |     **Expression**     | **String/Integer/Float**| **Prediction of Result** | **Interpreter Result**|
 | :------------------: | :-----------------------: | :--------------------: | :-----------------:|